tasmota/docs/docs/AWS-IoT.md

 Open the AWS Console and select the target region.
 In the example below we will use **(EU) Frankfurt** (eu-central-1).

-Download the CloudFormation template [Tasmota-MqttPolicy](https://tasmota.github.io/docs/_media/aws_iot/Tasmota-MqttPolicy.yaml "Tasmota-MqttPolicy CloudFormation template"){target=_blank} and use it in AWS CloudFormation.
+Download the CloudFormation template [Tasmota-MqttPolicy](https://tasmota.github.io/docs/_media/aws_iot/Tasmota-MqttPolicy.yaml "Tasmota-MqttPolicy CloudFormation template") and use it in AWS CloudFormation.

 Or click on the link for the region you have chosen: